Antidysrhythmic Toxicity Medication

 Magnesium sulfate

-Deficiency in this electrolyte is associated with sudden cardiac death and can precipitate refractory VF.
+Magnesium acts as an antidysrhythmic agent and diminishes the frequency of premature ventricular contractions (PVCs), particularly those resulting from acute ischemia.
+Deficiency in this electrolyte can precipitate refractory ventricular fibrillation (VF) and is associated with sudden cardiac death.
 Magnesium supplementation is used for treatment of torsade de pointes, known or suspected hypomagnesemia, or severe refractory VF.

 Class Summary

-By increasing action of GABA, a major inhibitory neurotransmitter, may depress all levels of CNS, including limbic and reticular formation.
+By increasing the action of gamma aminobenzoic acid (GABA), a major inhibitory neurotransmitter, benzodiazepines may depress all levels of the central nervous system (CNS), including the limbic system and the reticular formation.

-Depresses all levels of CNS (eg, limbic and reticular formation), possibly by increasing activity of GABA.
-Third-line agent for agitation or seizures because of shorter duration of anticonvulsive effects and accumulation of active metabolites that may prolong sedation.
+Diazepam depresses all levels of the CNS (eg, limbic system and reticular formation), possibly by increasing the activity of GABA.
+It is a third-line agent for agitation or seizures because of its shorter duration of anticonvulsive effects and the accumulation of active metabolites that may prolong sedation.

 Lorazepam (Ativan)